SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

   content: "Under **Login settings** you can specify your preferred login mode:

-	* OAuth Internal - Recommended, since it provides high security, using authorization tokens to prove your identity (to the server).
+	* OAI-Secure - Recommended, since it provides high security, using authorization tokens to prove your identity (to the server).
 	* Basic Auth - Should be chosen only for specific compatibility reasons, since it only provides basic security.
 	* Single sign-on redirect - Can only be selected if SSO is configured.
-If selected, will remove Basic Auth and OAuth Internal login options.
+If selected, will remove Basic Auth and OAI-Secure login options.

 	Under **TFA settings**, select the checkbox **Allow two-factor authentication** if you want to allow TFA in your tenant (only possible for administrators).